lgessl/patroklos/README.md

   <!-- badges: end -->

-## An R package for binary classification of survival
+## An R package pipelining binary classification of survival

 ### What's the scenario this R package is made for?